Strategies for Reducing Peak Demand Charges in Energy Management

 How Does Peak Shaving Work?

-Peak shaving isn’t rocket science, but it does rely on a few critical components: monitoring, storage, and action.
-Here’s how it plays out:
+Peak shaving is not rocket science, but it does rely on a few critical components: monitoring, storage, and action.
+Here is how it plays out:

 • Monitoring Electricity Consumption: An energy management system keeps tabs on your registered load profile and identifies when your power usage is approaching peak load.

-• Deploying Stored Energy: At the moment of maximum peak load, battery energy storage systems (or other power storage solutions) kick in to offset the electricity demand.
+• Deploying Stored Energy: At the moment of maximum peak load, energy storage solutions—such as battery energy storage systems or other power storage technologies—kick in to offset the electricity demand.

 • Reducing Peak Demand Charges: By using stored energy to flatten power consumption peaks, you reduce the grid load, manage utility costs, and avoid exorbitant demand fees tacked onto your billing cycle.

-It’s a bit like being strategic with your credit card spending to avoid interest—but in this case, it’s your electricity bill you’re managing.
+It is a bit like being strategic with your credit card spending to avoid interest—but in this case, it is your electricity bill you are managing.

 What Are Demand Charges?